BhautikChudasama/mmar/README.md

         ports:
           - "3376:3376"
           - "6673:6673"
     ```

+    The `USERNAME_HASH` and `PASSWORD_HASH` env variables are the hashes of the credentials needed to access the stats page, which can be viewed at `stats.yourdomain.com`.
+The stats pages returns a json with very basic information about the number of clients connected (i.e. tunnels open) along with a list of the subdomains and when they were created:

+    ```json
+    {
+      "connectedClients": [
+        {
+          "createdOn": "2025-03-01T08:01:46Z",
+          "id": "owrwf0"
+        }
+      ],
+      "connectedClientsCount": 1
+    }
+    ```

 1. Next, we need to also add a reverse proxy, such as [Nginx](https://nginx.org/) or [Caddy](https://caddyserver.com/), so that requests and TCP connections to your domain are routed accordingly.
 Since the mmar client communicates with the server using TCP, you need to make sure that the reverse proxy supports routing on TCP, and not just HTTP.